-Our friendly Eco-Crafters meet every Wednesday for crafts and natter.
+Our friendly Eco-Crafters usually meet every Wednesday for crafts and natter.
 They share their skills – from basic sewing, knitting and crochet, to the more exotic, such as felting, Japanese braiding and peg loom weaving – and learn from each other over a cuppa and biscuits.
 The main purpose of the club is to provide a relaxed, inclusive space to develop and share crafts skills at affordable costs by primarily using recycled materials.
 All skill levels are welcome; just bring along your own crafts project or learn from the others.
 All can come to as many or few sessions as they like – there’s always a friendly welcome and something new to learn.

 The group is self-led with support from the Environment Centre staff and some members make items for sale to raise funds for the club.
 Thanks to their great successful efforts in 2019 we’ve been able to reduce the session fee to just £1 per session as of January 2020.
 Occasional workshops may cost more.

 The club welcomes donations of broken umbrellas, unwanted ties and some craft materials.
 Please get in touch with Ivana, St Nicks Outreach Officer, before bringing lots in as our storage capacity is limited.
 We may not be able to accept your donation if the club already has a good stock of what you’re offering.
 Thank you for your understanding!

 Eco-Crafters Club started in 2013 as a project funded by a grant from JRF Foundation which provided a series of activities for over 55s.
 More than 50 people, mostly women, enjoyed a weekly Gardening Club and Crafts Club, plus two Pottery Courses.
 Our target area for this project was Tang Hall and Osbaldwick but participants came from all over York and beyond.